Data Protection Act 2018

 Please be aware that under the rights of data subjects at article 15 of the GDPR an individual may make a subject access request.
 This entitles the data subject to obtain information that includes whether his or her data are being processed, a description of the data, the purposes of the processing, to whom it is disclosed and the source of the data.

-Please note that the Ministry of Housing, Communities and Local Government will be adhering to the conditions of the data protection legislation when retaining your e-mail address used for this registration.
+Please note that the Department for Levelling Up, Housing & Communities will be adhering to the conditions of the data protection legislation when retaining your e-mail address used for this registration.

 For further information on the operation of the GDPR and DPA2018 please consult the website of the Information Commissioner's Office.